maximecb/noisecraft/README.md

 users at [noisecraft.app/browse](https://noisecraft.app/browse).
 Currently, this works in Chrome, Firefox and Edge but not reliably in Safari due to issues with their web audio implementation.
 Please note that NoiseCraft is a passion project and a work in progress.
-You may run into bugs, and support for mobile devices is currently poor.
+You may run into bugs, and support for mobile devices is currently lacking.

 ## Design